Top

 Improved Communication and Information Sharing

-Issue: Restrictions on data sharing
+Issue: Restrictions on Data Sharing

 A major challenge in providing care and ongoing support for people with opioid use disorders is effectively and legally sharing information.
 Individuals with a substance use disorder (SUD) interact with a range of organizations and individuals, from hospitals to police officers, recovery coaches, or family members.
 Helping people with SUDs recover often requires that those parties work together and understand the circumstances of those in recovery in as close to real time as possible.
 There are of course operational barriers to effective information sharing, but of equal importance is an understanding of the legal parameters that delineate what medical and addiction treatment information can be shared – and shared by whom, and with whom; with whose consent; in what formats; and when.
 MMC communities’ stakeholder identified information sharing as a key challenge in addressing the opioid epidemic for local governments.